Configuring Mozilla Firefox for increased privacy:

 Cookies are used by websites to store little data snippets in your browser.
 Almost all the sites leave some kind of cookie in your browser.
 Luckily Firefox has an option to remove cookies when it's exited.
 Altho it's possible to not accept cookies at all, but that often can cause problems since some sites actually need to have cookies enabled to for navigation to work.

-The dangers of cookies are that each of them contains a record of the web site's address it was sent from.
+Private data clearing options The dangers of cookies are that each of them contains a record of the web site's address it was sent from.
 So it works as an evidence that a particular web site was visited.
 To see currently stored cookies you can click the "Show Cookies..." button.
 It's a very good idea to get rid of them as soon as possible.

 3. Private Data